MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

 ------------------------

-Now, what if the ``Alive`` heartbeat runs while the UI is frozen? threads are getting scheduled, but the UI thread (also called Display Pump thread) does not process display events.
+Now, what if the ``Alive`` heartbeat runs while the UI is frozen?
+Threads are getting scheduled, but the UI thread (also called Display Pump thread) does not process display events.

 Let's make the heartbeat snippet above execute in the UI